Dunywa/Windows-Server-Admin/Windows Domain Deployment/README.md

 # Project Overview.
--The project walks through the deployment of Windows Server 2022 and promoting the server into a domain controller to host Active Directory Domain Services.
+-The project walks through the deployment of Windows Server 2022 and promotes the server into a domain controller to host Active Directory Domain Services.

 # Tasks
 - First, we set up the Windows Server 2022 virtual machine.
 - We then boot the virtual machine and install our server.
-- After installing the server, we will add the Active Directory role and features and promote the server into a Domain Controller.
+- After installing the server, we add the Active Directory role and features and promote the server into a Domain Controller.

 # Tools and Utilities.
 - Oracle VirtualBox.